 Success Story: Osteoporosis is a painful disease affecting 1 in 2 adult women, causing 1.5 million debilitating bone fractures a year in the U.S. Last Fall NCCES developed a program to educate women how to reduce their risk of Osteoporosis and presented it to 23 groups reaching 250 people.
 Forsyth Bone Density Imaging Center assisted by providing literature and complementary bone density scans to two agents presenting the programs.
 A survey conducted in March, 1998, of the participants showed that 88 percent had made changes in diet/lifestyle to reduce risk of the disease, 54 percent had talked with their doctors, and 23 percent had bone density screening done as a result of the program.
 The Virginia CES estimated the yearly dollars saved if the condition is avoided is \$11,582 per patient.
-Thus, for the program and who had made changes in diet and lifestyle, there should be a significant saving in money and quality of life in the future.
+Thus, for the participants who responded that they had a bone density scan done as a result of the program and who had made changes in diet and lifestyle, there should be a significant saving in money and quality of life in the future.